rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming essays
 =======================

+1. Modeling Many Majors.

-1. Pebble (watches).
+1. Jon Strymish.

-1. The Bruce Voyles Rule and the Sam Rebelsky Rule

 1. Heap sort.

 1. Donating to Grinnell.
 (Why you should donate.)

-1. Jon Strymish.

 1. Backticks.